 In December 2011, the FASB issued ASU 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities ("ASU 2011-11").
 The update requires an entity to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of those arrangements on its financial position.
-The amendment will be effective for annual reporting periods beginning on or after January 1, 2013, and interim periods within those annual periods.
-We do not anticipate that the adoption of FASB ASU 2011-11 will have a material effect on our consolidated financial statements and disclosures.
+The amendment was effective for annual reporting periods beginning on or after January 1, 2013, and interim periods within those annual periods.
+The adoption of FASB ASU 2011-11 did not have a material effect on our consolidated financial statements and disclosures.

 ITEM 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+OUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK